Skip to content

 trainworkflow.png

-1. Preview cluster grids either through the Mantis web interface or your grids generated by SDCAT
+1. Preview cluster grids in Mantis or review grids generated by SDCAT.

-2. Assign clusters to the appropriate class, e.g. kelp, bird, whale, diatom, etc. through the Mantis web interface or in bulk through the bulk REST API
+2. Assign each cluster to the appropriate class, such as kelp, bird, whale, or diatom, either in the web interface or through the bulk REST API.

-4. Train a model on the data.
-This can currently be a classification model, or a detection model.
+4. Train a model on the current dataset.
+Use either a classification workflow or an object detection workflow.

 Example grids from SDCAT